vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 OK, now lets go to **What** is these tools :D

-> They say "Start with the why", but I don't see the reason to explain the why, if you do not even know what the tools are haha
+> They say "Start with the why", but I don't see the reason to explain the why if you do not even know what the tools are haha

 So let's go to the definitions:
 - [What is HTMX?](#what-is-htmx)